Kandice told us:

 I found it extremely difficult to manage a good work-life balance while studying and did most of my work at home.
 It was impossible to find any free time to do it at work when I was looking after three people who need my support and like to talk to me.

 Do you have any advice for someone who is going to start their qualification?

 Read the questions over many times - some I found could possibly have multiple answers.
-Also my tutor was amazing so I'd say communicating with them is key and ask many questions as I did.
-Try your best that's all we can do and try to enjoy learning new things rather than it being a task that need to be completed.
+Also my tutor was amazing so I'd say communicating with them is key and asking many questions as I did.
+Try your best that's all we can do and try to enjoy learning new things rather than it being a task that needs to be completed.

 Click to read other staff members' experiences of gaining a qualification while they worked.